-It is estimated that reasonably possible changes in the following key assumptions within the next financial year would have the following approximate impact on the recoverable amount of the Balama Graphite Operation CGU as at 31 December 2018:
+It is estimated that reasonably possible changes in the following key assumptions within the next financial year would have the following approximate impact on the recoverable amount of Balama CGU as at 31 December 2019 of US\$358 million:

-+/- 5% movement in the graphite price per tonner (CIF Nacala) \$68 million

-1 MZN movement in the USD:MZN exchange rate \$4 million

-+/- 2% increase in estimated operating costs per tonne \$17 million

-0.25% movement in the discount rate \$10 million
+US\$10 per tonne decrease in graphite price (CIF Nacala) \$16 million 1 MZN increase in the USD:MZN exchange rate \$3 million 5% increase in estimated operating costs \$30 million 10% increase in the discount rate (from 12.30% to 13.53%) \$46 million

-They key assumptions to which the calculation of the recoverable amount is most sensitive are graphite prices and the progressive ramp-up to name-plate production capacity noting that a delay in the ramp-up would reduce revenues and impact unit operating costs.
-A reasonably possible change in circumstances may affect these key assumptions, and the fair value and potentially result in a material adjustment to the carrying value of the Balama Graphite Operation.
+A reasonably possible change in circumstances may affect these key assumptions, the fair value and potentially result in a material adjustment to the carrying value of Balama.
 Action is usually taken to respond to adverse changes in assumptions to mitigate the impact of any such change.
 If the carrying amount is assessed to be impaired as a result of any such changes, the impairment charge is recognised in the profit or loss in the period in which the changes arise.

-Battery Anode Material (BAM) CGU
+Battery Anode Material ("BAM") CGU